Recycling configuration

 Enabled: Deals automatically import into Rizer with In recycling status.
 They’re immediately tracked and assigned a default callback date based on the recycle reason (which AI suggests or you set later).

-Disabled: Deals import with Not in recycling status.
-They appear in your “Not in recycling” list, waiting for you to manually decide which ones to recycle.
+Disabled: Deals import with Pre-recycling status.
+They appear in your “Pre-recycling” list, waiting for you to manually decide which ones to recycle.

 To configure: